Jael-G/Mine-Scan/Simplified README.md

 One of the standout features of ***Mine Scan*** is its ability to manage large files with *IP* ranges.
 Each range specifies a lower and upper *IP* address for scanning, and the program generates all possible IPs in between.

-This functionality is particularly useful when utilizing [databases](https://cable.ayra.ch/ip/) that provide lists of all public IPs for a specific country (or multiple countries) in the form of upper and lower *IP* ranges.
+This functionality is particularly useful when using [databases](https://cable.ayra.ch/ip/) that provide lists of all public IPs for a specific country (or multiple countries) in the form of upper and lower *IP* ranges.

 The file should include only *IP* ranges, formatted as follows, with one range per line:

 ```
 lower_ip upper_ip